-When engaging in Consultation, Repatriation Coordinators will take the steps below
+When engaging in Consultation, Repatriation Coordinators will take the steps below.

 - a.
 Initiation.
-The Repatriation Coordinator will initiate Consultation as required by this policy, as early as possible when: - Drafting new Inventories or Summaries or updating existing Inventories or Summaries, as will occur when new Human Remains or potential NAGPRA/CalNAGPRA-eligible Human Remains or Culural Items are identified, or when new information is identified that may require a change to an existing Inventory or Summary New information or Human Remains or potential NAGPRA/CalNAGPRA-eligible Human Remains or Cultural Items are identified; and - Conducting proactive re-evaluations of previous CUI determinations, in order to meet CalNAGPRA requirements, as described in Section VI.
+The Repatriation Coordinator will initiate Consultation as required by this policy, as early as possible when: - Drafting new Inventories or Summaries or updating existing Inventories or Summaries, as will occur when new Human Remains or potential NAGPRA/CalNAGPRA-eligible Human Remains or Cultural Items are identified, or when new information is identified that may require a change to an existing Inventory or Summary; and - 2) Conducting proactive re-evaluations of previous CUI determinations, in order to meet CalNAGPRA requirements, as described in Section VI.